 Building work on the new premises began in 1977 and the name Britten-Pears School for Advanced Musical Studies was established.
 Fundraising was boosted when the earlier appeal was relaunched as a national appeal in memory of Britten.

 The new building was opened by the Queen Mother on 28 April 1979 and marked a significant step towards the goal of establishing at Snape Maltings a full-time centre for the artistic development of young professional musicians and performers.
 Rostropovich’s contract had been fulfilled and teaching took more and more a central role in Pears’s life.
 The Britten-Pears School became a fitting and worthy memorial to its founders where their legacy continues today.

 In 2022 we celebrate 50 years of the Britten Pears Young Artist Programme, which has offered inspirational coaching and development opportunities to many of the world’s leading classical music stars.

 The Festival SpiritWhat makes a festival so magical?
 How can we enrich our musical life with a touch of this special formula?
 Britten Pears Arts' CEO, Roger Wright,…

-Katy Thompson: My Year as a Britten Pears Young ArtistThe Britten Pears Young Artist Programme celebrates 50 years in 2022.
+Katy Thomson: My Year as a Britten Pears Young ArtistThe Britten Pears Young Artist Programme celebrates 50 years in 2022.
 This year the format was turned on its head.
 Here a young artist reflects on the…

 Britten & WomenDr Lucy Walker, curator of the current Red House exhibition, Britten & Women, gives an insight into some of the characters she chose to include in…